MPI MPXpress: MP54AC

 The MP54AC (also known as MP40PHTC-T4AC) is the latest locomotive in the MPXpress family and the only model available for sale in the US.
 It is designed to both meet the EPA's stringent Tier 4 emissions standard and offer higher performance than the MP40PH-3C.
 The MP54AC is a genset locomotive, using a pair of Cummins QSK60 60-liter, 16-cylinder engines rated at 2,700 hp each (5,400 hp total) and during periods of low power demand, the locomotive can operate on just one engine to reduce noise pollution and boost fuel efficiency.
 The 5,400 total horsepower qualifies the MP54AC as the most powerful diesel-electric passenger locomotive in North America, both currently and historically.

 Currently, the MP54AC can be built as new or by having existing MPXpress locomotives rebuilt to the standard.

 GO Transit was the launch customer for the MP54AC.
 The first prototype unit was built by converting a MP40PH-3C owned by GO Transit (unit 647).
 MotivePower removed the EMD prime mover and HEP motor and replaced them with the twin Cummins engines.
 Heavy modifications were made to the body to accommodate extra air intake and exhaust stacks.
 Unit 647 was delivered to GO Transit late 2015 and was seen under testing on December 12, 2015.

-Initially GO Transit had planned to convert a total of ten MP40PH-3Cs to the new MP54AC standard; it later ordered 16 additional newly built MP54AC locomotives and eventually converted the order for rebuilt units to new builds for a total of 26.
+Initially GO Transit had planned to convert a total of ten MP40PH-3Cs to the new MP54AC standard; it later ordered 16 additional newly built MP54AC locomotives instead.

-The MP54AC competes with other Tier 4 compliant locomotives, such as the Siemens Charger series and the EMD F125.
-Both the MP54AC and F125 have struggled to find customers, unlike the Charger series, which has sold more than 350 units including large orders from Amtrak and Via Rail.
+The MP54AC is one of three Tier 4 compliant passenger locomotives, along with the Siemens Charger series and the EMD F125.
+While the MP54AC and F125 have struggled to find customers, the Charger series has sold more than 450 units including large orders from Amtrak and Via Rail.